-Prior to the 2018 Cook Inlet Earthquake, the Forest Park Mobile Home Park, a privately owned mobile home park located in the Birchwood/Chugiak Disaster Recovery Area (Appendix C - Birchwood/Chugiak Disaster Recovery Area Affirmatively Furthering Fair Housing Data), more specifically in the South Chugiak Disaster Recovery Area (Census Tract: 000102; Block Group: 4), within the Municipality of Anchorage, was served by a community water well.
-Prior to the earthquake, the State of Alaska/Department of Environmental Conservation (DEC) issued a "boil water" notice due to the possibility of water contamination from broken public water distribution pipes, which remains in effect today.
-According to a December 9, 2020 letter from the Municipality of Anchorage Building Safety Division Director, the public water distribution system was further damaged during the 2018 Cook Inlet Earthquake.
+Prior to the 2018 Cook Inlet Earthquake, the Forest Park Mobile Home Park, a privately owned mobile home park located in the Birchwood/Chugiak Disaster Recovery Area (Census Tract: 000102; Block Group: 4), within Municipality of Anchorage, was served by a community water well.
+Prior to the earthquake, State of Alaska/Department of Environmental Conservation (DEC) issued a "boil water" notice due to the possibility of water contamination from broken public water distribution pipes, which remains in effect today.
+A letter from Municipality of Anchorage Building Safety Division Director, dated December 9, 2020, the public water distribution system was further damaged during the 2018 Cook Inlet Earthquake.
 The west well house twisted approximately 5 degrees, tilted, and developed a large leak, which required repair.
 The east well house had broken pipes inside of it that required repair in December 2018.
 Several mobile homes shook off their foundations, sustaining damage, and cracked the pipes connecting them to the water distribution and wastewater removal systems.
-These mobile homes are the primary, and only residence, for these households.
-Most of these mobile homes were constructed prior to June 15, 1976 and do not have HUD certification labels and do not meet HUD's "decent, safe, and sanitary" requirements nor HUD's Housing Quality Standards.
-(According to the Municipality of Anchorage Assessor, these mobile homes are considered personal property, not real property.)
+These mobile homes are the primary, and sole residence, for these households.
+Majority of these mobile homes were constructed prior to June 15, 1976, and do not have HUD certification labels nor meet HUD's "decent, safe, and sanitary" requirements nor HUD's Housing Quality Standards.
+(According to Municipality of Anchorage Assessor, these mobile homes are considered personal property, not real property.)

 On August 31, 2020, the previous mobile home park owner informed the residents that Forest Park Mobile Home Park would no longer be used as a mobile home park and that all residents would need to relocate prior to May 31, 2021.
-On October 27, 2020, the Director, Building Safety Division, Development Services Department, Municipality of Anchorage, determined that the lack of water made these mobile homes dangerous buildings in accordance with Anchorage Municipal Code 23.70.702.1 and mailed a Notice of Violation to the previous owner.
+On October 27, 2020, the Director, Building Safety Division, Development Services Department, Municipality of Anchorage, determined lack of water made these mobile homes dangerous buildings in accordance with Anchorage Municipal Code 23.70.702.1 and mailed a Notice of Violation to the previous owner.
 The previous mobile home park owner had made some temporary repairs to the water distribution system.
 Currently, there is no potable/public water supply available to this mobile home park.

-In late October 2020, the Municipality of Anchorage hired a contractor to install a temporary above ground 3,000-gallon water storage tank and another contractor to fill the storage tank with potable water up to six times per day.
-The residents then filled 15-gallon containers, which were generously donated by a faith-based non-profit organization, and hauled the water to their mobile homes by sled.
+In late October 2020, Municipality of Anchorage hired a contractor to install a temporary above ground 3,000-gallon water storage tank and another contractor to fill the storage tank with potable water up to six times per day.
+The residents then filled 15-gallon containers, which were donated by a faith-based non-profit organization and hauled the water to their mobile homes by sled.
 The septic system/on-site wastewater system has also failed.
 The COVID-19 Public Health Emergency only exacerbates this urgent, dire, unsafe, and unsanitary situation for these 35 Low to Moderate-Income households.
 Several households qualify as being in a protected class based on race, color, national origin, religion, sex, familial status, and or disability.
-Therefore, DCCED has proposed the Disaster/Earthquake Relief and Recovery Program for Forest Park with an Optional Relocation Assistance Program citing Slums and Blight under Section 105(a)(4), and Low-Moderate-Income Housing under Sections 105(a)(11) and 105(a)(24) of the Housing and Community Development Act of 1974, as the National Objectives in this Action Plan.
+Therefore, DCCED has proposed the Disaster/Earthquake Relief and Recovery Program for Forest Park with an Optional Relocation Assistance Program citing Slums and Blight under Section 105(a)(4), and Low-Moderate-Income Housing and Urgent Need under Sections 105(a)(11) and 105(a)(24) of the Housing and Community Development Act of 1974, as the National Objectives in this Action Plan.